 Metaphase/Spindle Checkpoint and cyclin-CDKs

-The tension built within the spindles activates anaphase-promoting complex (APC) which degrades cyclin B and, in turn, causes breakdown of proteins (securing, separase, cohesin) which bind the chromosomes together.
+The tension built within the spindles activates anaphase-promoting complex (APC) which degrades cyclin B and, in turn, causes a breakdown of proteins (securing, separase, cohesin) that bind the chromosomes together.

 Role of p53 Gene

-In case of defective or absence of p53 gene, damaged and mutated DNA is passed on to the cells and leads to the development of cancer.
-Mutated p53 gene is responsible for healthy completion of the cell cycle.
+In case of defective or absence of the p53 gene, damaged and mutated DNA is passed on to the cells and leads to the development of cancer.
+The mutated p53 gene is responsible for a healthy completion of the cell cycle.

 These genes regulate cell growth, differentiation, and proliferation, and tend to inhibit apoptosis.
 Any mutation in the gene or over-expression will stimulate them to transform into oncogenes, and eventually result in uncontrolled cell proliferation progressing to cancer.

 Some proto-oncogenes include growth factors, RAS proteins, and Src kinase.

 - Growth factors induce cell proliferation.
 Growth factor receptors are increased in cases of breast cancer.

 - RAS protein is involved in signaling a pathway in cell proliferation.
-Mutation of RAS protein leads to myeloid leukemia, thyroid tumor, and adenocarcinoma of pancreas and colon.
+The mutation of RAS protein leads to myeloid leukemia, thyroid tumor, and adenocarcinoma of the pancreas and colon.
 It is activated by mutation in 20 —30% of all cancers.